 2.)
 Current Threats to Continued Use of the Area.
 In addition to affecting the coastal human population, coastal sediment loss also poses a threat to nesting sea turtles.
 A large percentage of sea turtles in the United States nest on nourished beaches (Nelson and Dickerson, 1988a), therefore, nourishment has become an important technique for nesting beach restoration (Crain et al., 1995).
+The beaches of Bogue Banks are important nesting beaches for the declining Northern loggerhead population; thus restoration of nesting habitat on these eroding beaches is critical.
 Most of the project area has experienced severe erosion because of frequent hurricanes passing over or near the area since 1996.
-Since consistent turtle nesting surveys began on Topsail Island in 1990, there has been a gradual decline in the average numbers of nests laid per year (Table I-2).
-Coupled with this decline is the increase in nest relocations for those that are laid.
-One potential cause for decreased nest numbers and increased relocation numbers is loss of nesting habitat (Jean Beasley, pers. comm.).
-In areas were erosion is most severe, the tide is so high there is not acceptable beach to nest and without relocation efforts in these highly erosive areas, nests will be inundated and lost.
-Though concerns about beach nourishment, as it relates to relocation and nest success, are evident, with overall loss of habitat over time due to erosion, there will be complete loss of nesting on Topsail Island (Jean Beasley, pers. comm.).
+In response to short and long term erosion processes, beach communities continue to implement short term efforts to mitigate the lost beach.
+Past mitigative efforts included beach scraping, dune building, beach nourishment, placement of navigation dredged material, etc. Though the creation of habitat through these mitigation and restoration efforts facilitates successful nesting in the short term, the beaches are still susceptible to erosion and subsequent loss of nesting over the long term.